hiulit/Murtop-Raspberry-Pi-Bartop-Arcade-Machine-Project/README.md

 * In EmulationStation, go to `RetroPie Settings > Wi-Fi`.
 * Choose `Connect to Wi-Fi network`.
-* Select the network you want to connect to and enter the password.
+* Select the network you would like to connect to and enter the password.

 If this method doesn't work, here's a manual method that should work.